000600/DogeNet/README.md

 - Tensorflow Installation Instructions: https://www.tensorflow.org/install

 ## Disclaimer
-Please note that I do not recommend, endorse, or encourage the use of any of my work here in actual medical use or application in any way.
+Please note that I do not recommend, endorse, or encourage the use of any of my work here in actual financial use or application in any way.